 Step 1 – Preparing the stump for burning

-Burning a stump1 isn’t as simple a process as just throwing some lighter fluid on it and setting it on fire.
+Burning a stump isn’t as simple a process as just throwing some lighter fluid on it and setting it on fire.
 There are a couple of things you need to do before you even bring a flame near the stump:

 Note: I am assuming your tree stump is dry/dead timber.
 You will not have much luck burning a green stump.
 Make sure it has been dead for a minimum of 12 – 18 months before attempting to burn it.